 Spinal injuries have a wide range of impact, from full paralysis to compromised motor function to cognitive disability.
 Many kinds of spinal injuries automatically qualify for Social Security Disability benefits, but not all of them do.
 Here are some different qualifying scenarios for this physical condition, though there are certainly others:

-- Muscular Disability
+- Muscular disability

-Some spinal injuries affect your ability to move because of chronic pain and weakness, such as degenerative disc disease, spinal stenosis and osteoarthritis.
+Some spinal injuries affect your ability to move because of chronic pain and weakness, such as degenerative disk disease, spinal stenosis and osteoarthritis.
 In this case, you must show that your condition causes sufficient discomfort and motion restrictions that you cannot work.

-- Neurological Disability
+- Neurological disability

 Other spinal injuries impact your nervous system.
 This includes paralysis and loss of limb function, but also covers situations in which someone cannot process information effectively.

-- Residual Functional Assessment
+- Residual functional assessment

-For spinal conditions that do not fit neatly into other categories, you can still qualify for benefits if you can show that the sum total of your limitations prevent you from resuming previous employment or performing any other job that may become available.
+For spinal conditions that do not fit neatly into other categories, you can still qualify for benefits if you can show that the sum total of your limitations prevents you from resuming previous employment or performing any other job that may become available.

-Diagnosis Is Not Enough—You Need Impact Documentation
+Diagnosis Is Not Enough – You Need Impact Documentation